 Simple English definitions for legal terms

-Read a random definition: mental capacity
+Read a random definition: constructive discharge

 A suspensive appeal is when someone appeals a decision, but the decision is not put on hold until the appeal is resolved.
 This means that the original decision is still in effect until the appeal is finished.
 A suspensive condition is when something is dependent on a certain condition being met before it can happen.
 A suspensive veto is when someone has the power to stop something from happening, but only temporarily until a decision is made.
 Suspicion is when someone thinks something might be wrong, but they don't have enough evidence to be sure.
 Reasonable suspicion is when there is some evidence to support the suspicion, but it's not enough to prove anything.